amandaforde/winnerscurse/README.md

-This package has been designed to provide easy access to published methods which aim to correct for Winner's Curse, using GWAS summary statistics.
+This package, `winnerscurse`, has been designed to provide easy access to published methods which aim to correct for Winner's Curse, using GWAS summary statistics.
 With merely estimates of the SNP-trait association, `beta`, and corresponding standard error, `se`, for each SNP, this package permits users to implement adjustment methods to obtain less biased estimates of the true `beta` values.
 Methods can be applied to data relating to both quantitative and binary traits.
 This package contains functions which can be implemented with just the summary statistics from a discovery GWAS as well as functions which require summary data from both discovery and replication GWASs.
 Users can also obtain confidence intervals and standard errors for certain adjusted association estimates.

 ### Installation